ECHO and DATA Waiver Training

 Advancing Pharmacist Roles in Substance Use Disorder Treatment and Recovery Teams ECHO

-The IHS and Northwest Portland Area Indian Health Board have launched the Advancing Pharmacist Roles in Substance Use Disorder Treatment and Recovery Teams ECHO , starting April 2021 from 12-1 PM CT; sessions will occur on the 1st and 3rd Tuesdays of each month.
+The IHS and Northwest Portland Area Indian Health Board have launched the Advancing Pharmacist Roles in Substance Use Disorder Treatment and Recovery Teams ECHO .
+Sessions will occur every 3rd Tuesday of the month from 12-1 PM CT.

 Indian Country ECHO

 Indian Country ECHO provides front-line clinicians with the knowledge and support they need to manage patients with complex conditions such as: COVID-19, hepatitis C, HIV, tuberculosis, chronic pain, endocrinology, behavioral health disorders, and many other conditions.

 Through ECHO sessions, IHS, Tribal and Urban Indian healthcare workers use video technology to participate in guided practice with specialist mentors and acquire new skills that allow them to treat patients that they otherwise would have referred out.
 Patients with chronic, complex conditions get high quality care where they live, from providers they know.
 No waiting months to see a specialist, or long drives back and forth to get critical care.
 ECHO exponentially increases access to specialty care by moving knowledge instead of moving patients.

 Visit Indian Country ECHO to sign up for an ECHO clinic, submit a case, or for technical assistance.